speedie1337/spmenu/README.md

 If you are on Arch GNU/Linux, you can add
 [my repository](https://git.speedie.gq/speedie-repository) which includes `spmenu` as well as other useful packages.

+There's also a PKGBUILD.
+To use it, simply `makepkg -Si`.

 ### Images